rahulj1601/ui-test/README.md

 You will be assessed on how well your responsive webpage is designed.

+## Task C1 (UI Design)

+For candidates who prefer UI design over JavaScript, design a UI of a modal window that would appear when a user clicks on an item in the list.
+The modal UI should contain more information of your own choosing for each item, potentially with icons next to each type of data/info, and must also include a 'Buy Now' button.
+See `/src/task-c.png`.

+You're welcome to use any graphics editor you wish.
+Export your image as a PNG or JPEG file and place it in the `/src/` directory.

+You will be assessed on the design of your modal window.

-## Task C
+## Task C2 (JavaScript)

-Finally, using HTML, CSS & JavaScript, make the webpage interactive by adding a simple modal window of your own design.
+For candidates comfortable with JS, using HTML, CSS & JavaScript, make the webpage interactive by adding a simple modal window of your own design.
 See `/src/task-c.png`.
 The UX flow is as follows:

 1. User clicks on an item in the list
 1. Modal window is shown with the item's title, image, description and price, including a 'Buy Now' button